Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/Data_Sharing_and_Distribution.md

 - **Error Handling**: Define clear error messages and status codes to help consumers troubleshoot issues effectively.

 ### REST Based

+REST, a time-tested architectural style, structures APIs around fixed endpoints and HTTP methods, making it intuitive and widely adopted.
+REST emerged in the early 2000s as a set of architectural principles for designing networked applications.
+REST is not a protocol or standard but rather a set of guiding principles that leverage the existing HTTP protocol to enable communication between clients and servers.
+At its core, REST is built around resources.
+Each resource (such as a user, order, or product) is uniquely identified by a URL (Uniform Resource Locator), and clients interact with these resources using a fixed set of HTTP methods.
+* GET → Retrieve a resource (e.g., GET /api/users/123 to fetch user data).
+* POST → Create a new resource (e.g., POST /api/users to add a new user).
+* PUT/PATCH → Update an existing resource (e.g., PUT /api/users/123 to update user details).
+* DELETE → Remove a resource (e.g., DELETE /api/users/123 to delete a user).

+#### Benefits of REST
+* Simplicity and Intuitive Design: The resource-based model aligns well with most business domains, making REST intuitive for developers.
+* Statelessness: Each request contains all the information needed to complete it, making REST scalable across distributed systems.
+* Cacheability: HTTP's caching mechanisms can be leveraged to improve performance.
+* Scalability: REST APIs can be easily scaled using load balancers and CDNs.
+* Mature Ecosystem: With nearly two decades of widespread use, REST enjoys robust tooling, documentation, and developer familiarity.

+#### Drawbacks of REST
+* Over-fetching: REST endpoints often return more data than needed, leading to inefficient network usage.
+For example, if a mobile app only needs a user’s name and email, but the API response includes additional fields like address, phone number, and metadata, it results in wasted bandwidth.
+* Under-fetching: If an API doesn’t return related data, the client may need to make multiple requests to retrieve all required information.
+* Versioning issues: When APIs evolve, maintaining backward compatibility becomes difficult.
+REST APIs often require versioned URLs (/v1/users, /v2/users), adding maintenance overhead.
+* Rigid Response Structure: The server defines how data is returned, and clients must adapt to it—even if they only need a subset of the data.

+#### Best practices
 - **RESTful APIs**: Implement RESTful APIs to provide standardized access to data.
 Ensure APIs are well-documented and follow industry standards such as OpenAPI.
 - **Resource-Oriented Design**: Design APIs around resources and use HTTP methods (GET, POST, PUT, DELETE) to interact with them.
 - **HATEOAS**: Implement HATEOAS (Hypermedia as the Engine of Application State) to provide links to related resources in API responses.